Student Rental Accommodation

 What happens if I am having difficulties paying my rent?

-You must contact Find Digs immediately.
+You must contact FDAM immediately.
 If we can, we might be able to alter the payment schedule.
 However you as the tenant, along with your guarantor, will still remain liable for the outstanding rent.

 Do I have to pay Rent if I leave early?